When real property taxes

 sale.
 The most current minimum

-bid list can be viewed right here when it becomes available.
+bid list can be viewed right here.

 Can Prior Owners Redeem Their Property After Foreclosure?